joshbrew/threeshaderhelper/README.md

 Upsamples the provided data array to the specified size using linear interpolation.
 Useful for increasing data resolution.

 #### Frontend Methods
-`this.createRenderer(canvas)`
+`this.createRenderer(canvas, controls=true)`
-Initializes the Three.js renderer, scene, and camera, setting up the environment for rendering the shader.
+Initializes the Three.js renderer, scene, and camera, setting up the environment for rendering the shader. togglable orbit controls.

 `this.destroyRenderer()`
 Cleans up and disposes of all renderer resources, including geometry and materials, to free up memory.